 Why is it necessary to close the aqueduct and towpath immediately west of the project during the project?

 Heavy equipment and materials will be in use throughout the project and will be actively moving in the aqueduct area and on the towpath immediately upstream of the project.
 Closing the area to public use provides for visitor safety and allows the work to progress in an efficient and timely manner resulting in a shorter project duration.
-For through cyclists and hikers, a temporary detour route will be clearly identified (see map below).
+For through cyclists and hikers, a temporary detour route has been established (see map below).

 How do I visit the Cushwa Warehouse Visitor Center and have thru-passage when the aqueduct is closed?

-Visitors will continue to have access to the Cushwa Warehouse Visitor Center and the towpath at Williamsport throughout the project.
+Visitors have access to the Cushwa Warehouse Visitor Center and the towpath at Williamsport throughout the project.
 Additionally, visitors will be able to view the aqueduct restoration project from the Cushwa Warehouse and turning basin area.
 Hikers and bikers will continue to be able to access the towpath and go east/downstream during the project.
-A signed detour will be marked so that long-distance hikers and bikers will be routed around the aqueduct and construction site by following a signed route using Fenton Ave, Route 68, and West Potomac Street (US 11); see map below.
+A signed detour is marked so that long-distance hikers and bikers can go around the aqueduct and construction site by following a signed route using Fenton Ave, Route 68, and West Potomac Street (US 11); see map below.

 For more information, contact Matt Graves, Supervisory Park Ranger, at the Williamsport Visitor Center, 301-582-0813.

 During the time of project construction, towpath users can take the 1.1 mile detour.
 The upstream end of the detour departs from the towpath near milepost 99.75, travels along Fenton Avenue, an alleyway, Route 68, and Potomac Street until rejoining the towpath near mile post 99.60 (directly adjacent to the Cushwa Basin).